Tetraquark mass relations in quark and diquark models: Quark models

 is the sum of quark masses, $\l_i$ and $\s_i$ are the $SU(3)$ colour and $SU(2)$ spin (Pauli) matrices of quark $i$, and $C_{ij}$ are (positive) parameters which depend on quark flavours.
 The eigenstates of $H$ are, in general, admixtures of $\bar\three\otimes\three$ and $\six\otimes\bar\six$ colour configurations, with mixing induced by the $\l_i\cdot\l_j$ term.

 The parameters $\M$ and $C_{ij}$ are typically fixed by applying the same Hamiltonian to the spectrum of conventional mesons and/or baryons, and fitting.
-An explicit assumption is that the same coefficients $C_{ij}$ control the interactions between any pair of flavours $i$ and $j$, either as a quark-quark ($q_iq_j$) or quark-antiquark ($q_i\q_j$) pair, and regardless of whether these pairs are in a tetraquark, or in a conventional meson or baryon.
+An explicit assumption is that the same coefficients $C_{ij}$ control the interactions between any pair of flavours $i$ and $j$, either as a quark-quark ($q_iq_j$) or quark-antiquark ($q_i\q_j$) pair\footnote{$q_{i,j}$ stands for any quark flavour either heavy or light throughout.}, and regardless of whether these pairs are in a tetraquark, or in a conventional meson or baryon.
 In some cases, it is further assumed that the coefficients $C_{ij}$ scale inversely with quark masses,

 for some constant $c$ (which will be identified later in this section).